Sarcoma Survivor, AML Survivor, BMT Recipient

-Turning back toward home after their first training run one morning in March, Ben felt pain in his leg.
+Turning back toward home after a run one morning in March, Ben felt pain in his leg.
 On his doctor’s orders, he rested and took ibuprofen.
 The next month, as Ben got up from his desk to dash out the door, he collapsed to the ground, no longer able to able to stand on that leg.

 Ben couldn’t walk without the aid of a cane or later crutches.
-Going from doctor to doctor he eventually found the cause of this painful problem and was referred to Seattle Cancer Care Alliance and Dr. Ernest U. Conrad, MD, a University of Washington professor of orthopedic and sports medicine, and director of the Sarcoma Service for UW Medicine.
+Going from doctor to doctor he eventually found the cause of this painful problem and was referred to Seattle Cancer Care Alliance.

 Ben’s diagnosis was osteogenic sarcoma, cancer of the bone.
 More common in children and very rare in middle-aged adults, osteosarcoma is usually located at the end of a long bone.
 In Ben’s case, his cancer was located at the head of his left femur and “had eaten away the entire bone,” he says.
 There was only a one- to three-millimeter shell that somehow had not yet broken.
 “Until it did rather painfully shatter into a million pieces not too long thereafter,” Ben says.